-The main reason I got involved with this project was because of the unique and marvelous personality of the Burmese breed.
+The main reason I got involved with this project was because the unique and marvelous personality of the Burmese breed.
 They are pushy, interesting, weird, and endearing in a way no other cat is.
 Their personalities fascinate me.
-And, that truly bizarre personality only shines through if they are healthy.
+What is the point of having a cat with a fab personality that is sick all the time and going to die at age two?
 So, you can't breed for personality unless you breed for health.
 Breeding is about selecting.
 All breeders select for something.
 I select breeding cats because they have fantastic personalities and are super healthy.
-How they look is of secondary importance.
+Honestly, working with imported and domestic cats, hitting those two targets keeps me plenty busy.
 If you get a kitten from me, you can rest assured I have done everything in my power to create a healthy kitten with a great personality.

 1. WHY AM I DOING THIS?

 I started this project because the worlds leading cat expert said the Burmese cat was on the road to extinction.
 That inbreeding had reached a dangerous level and needed to be addressed urgently.
 I love my Burmese cats and wanted to make sure they continued to exist.
 With my background in medicine and research, felt I could do something about the problem.
-Between importing cats from Thailand, feeding the cats, paying for the genetic testing, and veterinarian services, each year this project costs me money.
-In addition, my goal is to send whatever money I collect back to Thailand to help keep the cats going over there.
-I do this because I want to make sure the breed survives for another 100 years.
-If I wanted to make money, I would sell real estate.
+Primary goal, do something to help the Burmese breed.

 3. THE LOOK AND THE COLORS